 The Company maintains a tax-qualified defined contribution plan meeting the requirements of Section 401(k) of the Internal Revenue Code, commonly called a 401(k) plan, for substantially all of its U.S. employees.
 The 401(k) plan is available on the same terms to all of our U.S. employees, including our Named Executive Officers.
 Each participant can elect to contribute from 0% to 100% of his or her base salary to the 401(k) plan, subject to Internal Revenue Service and ERISA limitations.
 The deferred amount is invested in accordance with the election of the participant in a variety of investment choices, including a Company stock fund.
-Subject to certain limitations, the Company has the option to match a participant's contributions to the 401(k) plan, which the Company did in the 2008 fiscal year.
-However, as noted above, the Company has suspended matching contributions in the 401(k) plan, except as required by collective bargaining agreements.
-While a participant is always vested in his or her own salary reduction contributions, the right of a participant to amounts credited to his or her account as matching contributions is subject to vesting as provided by the 401(k) Plan.
+Subject to certain limitations, the Company has the option to match a participant's contributions to the 401(k) plan, which the Company intends to do in the 2010 calendar year, although on a modified basis from previous years.
+As noted above, the Company suspended its matching of participant contributions to the 401(k) plan for the 2009 calendar year, except as required by collective bargaining agreements.
+While a participant is always vested in his or her own salary reduction contributions, the right of a participant to amounts credited to his or her account as company-matching contributions is subject by Plan.